Dry Eye After LASIK

 How We Can Help Manage Your Symptoms

 If you’ve undergone LASIK or are considering it for the future, know that we are here to help treat your DES symptoms, should any arise?
 At Giddens Optometry, we provide dry eye relief to many patients who’ve had refractive surgeries and have helped make the healing process more comfortable.
-You don’t have to live with the discomfort of dry eye syndrome — speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton about finding long-lasting relief.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.
+You don’t have to live with the discomfort of dry eye syndrome — speak with Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham about finding long-lasting relief.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.